 The CryptO'pinion?

-It's time once again for some Atari ST box art and today we have 9 Lives.
-Like most Arc games, this has a simple design but is also pretty comical with a laughing cat that reminds me of Tom And Jerry.
+Once again, it's time for some more Atari ST box art and, today we have 9 Lives.
+Like most Arc games, this box has a simple design but is also pretty comical with a laughing cat that reminds me of Tom And Jerry.
 I must admit, I laughed at the glowing reviews plastered by three popular magazines!
 This has to be a great purchase, right?

-Sadly, they were wrong because 9 Lives is incredibly problematic, the gameplay borders on impossible!
-At first, I thought this might be because of the controls, which do take some time to fully master.
-Once you have, I personally found them to be perfect: it's easy jumping through the platforms and those long leaps are guided by a meter for fine control.
+Sadly, they were wrong because 9 Lives is incredibly problematic - the gameplay borders on impossible!
+At first, I thought this might be because of the controls, which take some time to fully master.
+Once you have, I found them perfect: it's easy to navigate and jump through the platforms and those long leaps are guided by a meter for fine control.

 So, no matter what others say, it's not the controls.
-Not at all.
-So let's view a couple of screenshots...
+Are you shocked?
+I am.
+Let's view a couple of screenshots...

 What a massive and unique variety of characters this game has.